Haiti: Government and politics

-The government of Haiti is a semi-presidential republic, a multiparty system wherein the president of Haiti is head of state and elected directly by popular elections held every five years.
+The government is a semi-presidential republic, a multiparty system wherein the president of Haiti is head of state and elected directly by popular elections held every five years.
 A president cannot serve two consecutive terms or more than two terms in total, but can be reelected for a second term after an interval.
 The prime minister of Haiti acts as head of government and is appointed by the president, chosen from the majority party in the National Assembly.
 Executive power is exercised by the president and prime minister who together constitute the government.
 The president is the nominal commander-in-chief of the Armed Forces of Haiti and the National Police.

 Legislative power is vested in the two chambers of the National Assembly of Haiti, the Senate and the Chamber of Deputies.
 Deputies and senators are both directly elected; deputies for a term of four years and senators for six years.
 There are three senators from each department of Haiti and at least one deputy from each commune, with larger communes having up to three deputies.
-Elections are meant to be held for the entire Chamber every four years, and for one-third of the Senate every two years.
+Elections are meant to be held for the entire chamber every four years, and for one-third of the Senate every two years.
 The judicial branch includes the Supreme Court of Haiti (also called the Court of Cassation) and the Courts of Appeals, with justices for the former appointed by the president from a list recommended by the Senate, and for the latter recommended by department assemblies.